 Incentive

-As a thank you for participating in the survey, the first 500 GoDaddy Customers who complete the survey will receive a £15 e-gift card, and the next 2000 customers who complete will receive a £10 USD e-gift card.
+As a thank you for participating in the survey, the first 500 GoDaddy Customers who complete the survey will receive a £15 e-gift card, and the next 2,000 customers who complete will receive a £10 USD e-gift card.
 Only one complete per survey invite will qualify.
 Multiple submissions will disqualify you.
-If you are one of the first 2500 people to complete, would you like to receive this gift card?
+If you are one of the first 2,500 people to complete, would you like to receive this gift card?